Differential/docs/GUIDEBOOK.md

 What are you going to do about it? :)

-At the end of the day, the user experiences that you decide to create for customers will define Differential.
+At the end of the day, the user experiences that you decide to create for customers will define us.
 We can’t wait to see where you take us.